19 Common Payroll Mistakes You Should Avoid When Paying Your Workers

 2. Disregarding payroll taxes

-3. Forgetting to send out tax forms
+3. Forgetting to send out tax forms or missing deadlines

 Some payrolls are tightly tied to specific tax forms.
 Failing to submit these as soon as you hire an employee or contractor is a serious payroll mistake you should never make.
-There are a lot of forms you’ll need to submit, and some of them might be completely different from what you’re used to.
+There are a lot of necessary government forms you’ll need to submit, and some of them might be completely different from what you’re used to.
 For example, the tax responsibilities when hiring foreign independent contractors will be pretty different than when hiring regular employees.
 Make sure you’re informed about what forms you need to have for new hires and when you need to submit them.

 4. Being inconsistent or infrequent with payrolls